Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 > For public and national clouds the configuration updates take effect immediately after the PR gets completed.

-> For LX clouds we deploy configuration updates to LX clouds once every two weeks.
-USNat domain name is [portal.azure.eaglex.ic.gov][3] and USSec domain name is [portal.azure.microsoft.scloud][2].
+> For air-gapped clouds we deploy configuration updates to air-gapped clouds once every month.

 2. Set up correlation rules in ICM